Small changes now can make a big difference to your retirement

 Check your tax rate

 The return you make on your investment is subject to tax, and the amount of tax you pay depends on your prescribed investor rate (PIR).
-If you haven't let us know which PIR should apply, you will be taxed at the highest level of 28% and you're not entitled to a refund if this is not correct.
+If you haven't let us know which PIR should apply, you will be taxed at the highest level of 28%.

 If you're unsure about your PIR or wish to change it, you can find out more here.